gbakos9/Employees-KPIDashboard/README.md

 To acomplish the above tasks, please download the dataset called "employees_mod" from DropBox. https://www.dropbox.com/scl/fi/bv52b0esxc94vnp8ed2az/employees_mod.sql?rlkey=2ni8ukn8f67esyxydg09djpzw&dl=0
 #### Note: Please download the above dataset and review the code facilitated if you struggle to obtain the same results for this project.
+The csv files are also to help you understand the data that needs to be pulled in SQL before importing it into Tableau to create our KPI visualisation.